 First released in 1980 and peaking at number 48, Kings of the Wild Frontier was re-released a year later, following the band finally breaking through, and peaked at a far more respectable number 2.
 The top end of the charts is a much more appropriate place for a song like this to be, as it is one of the band’s most wild productions.

-Kings of the Wild Frontier is theatrical, to say the least, featuring the best example of the crazy yelped vocals the group are famous for, as well as an incessant, rather threatening, drum beat.
-This ominous atmosphere is heightened by the slurred, treasonous lyrics, which playfully asserts that Ant and his contemporaries are aiming to overthrow the monarchy.
+Kings of the Wild Frontier is theatrical, to say the least, featuring the best example of the crazy yelped vocals the group is famous for, as well as an incessant, rather threatening, drum beat.
+This ominous atmosphere is heightened by the slurred, treasonous lyrics, which playfully assert that Ant and his contemporaries are aiming to overthrow the monarchy.

 While the problematic lyrics – which suggest that a Native American lurks beneath Ant’s white skin – are alarming and jarring to a modern listener, if you can see beyond these dated ideas you can’t help but be in awe of the track’s genuinely savage and ferocious instrumental, not to mention the layers upon layers of vocals which build to create a really intimidating and atmospheric soundscape.